ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms-part-2.md

 Here is where things change based on which DMS Task, and therefore which replication slot, and therefore which tables we are considering...

-If the tables that this task references has the tables that `Have a primary key and a separate unique constraint`, make sure `batch-optimized apply` is disabled.
+If the tables that this task references `Have a primary key and a separate unique constraint`, make sure `batch-optimized apply` is disabled.
 For all other tasks (replication slots), it's okay to turn this on.

-If the tables that this task references have any tables that are included in your `Large Object` or `LOB` list that we compiled above, then we have specific settings to take care of.
-Set the large object settings to `Limited LOB Mode` and put in a value that makes sense for the "maximum lob size" based off of your list.
+If the tables that this task references are included in your `Large Object` or `LOB` list that we compiled above, then we have specific settings to take care of.
+Set the large object settings to `Limited LOB Mode` and put in a value that makes sense for the "maximum LOB size" based off of your list.
 If the DMS Task has a table where some truncations are not okay, then we have some more special settings to add below.

 Navigate passed the "full load" settings, as they won't be used, and go to the "Mapping Rules".
 This is where we will tell DMS all of the tables that exist in the replication slot that we are setting up.
 I recommend using the JSON editor, especially if you have tables in the slot that cannot have LOB truncations.
 Using the list from phase I that we used to setup our replication sets, make a list of tables in JSON format for the DMS task that matches exactly.